Duke vs. Iona Predictions & Picks - Women's NCAA Tournament First Round

 Duke Performance Insights

-- The Blue Devils' +383 scoring differential (outscoring opponents by 12.3 points per game) is a result of scoring 63.1 points per game (226th in college basketball) while giving up 50.8 per outing (second in college basketball).
+- The Blue Devils have a +383 scoring differential, topping opponents by 12.3 points per game.
+They're putting up 63.1 points per game to rank 225th in college basketball and are allowing 50.8 per contest to rank second in college basketball.

-- Duke is scoring 60.2 points per game this year in conference matchups, which is 2.9 fewer points per game than its season average (63.1).
+- Offensively, Duke is tallying 60.2 points per game this year in conference action.
+As a comparison, its season average (63.1 points per game) is 2.9 PPG higher.

-- The Blue Devils are putting up 67.6 points per game this season in home games, which is 4.1 more points than they're averaging when playing on the road (63.5).
+- The Blue Devils are putting up 67.6 points per game at home.
+When playing on the road, they are averaging 63.5 points per contest.

-- Defensively Duke has played worse in home games this season, ceding 50.3 points per game, compared to 50.2 when playing on the road.
+- Defensively Duke has been worse in home games this season, surrendering 50.3 points per game, compared to 50.2 on the road.

-- The Blue Devils' offense has been much less productive over their last 10 games, scoring 52.8 points a contest compared to the 63.1 they've averaged this season.
+- The Blue Devils have been putting up 52.8 points per game in their last 10 appearances, an average that's much lower than the 63.1 they've scored over the course of the 2022-23 season.

 Iona Performance Insights

-- The Lady Gaels outscore opponents by nine points per game (posting 63.4 points per game, 214th in college basketball, and conceding 54.4 per outing, 12th in college basketball) and have a +288 scoring differential.
+- The Lady Gaels have a +288 scoring differential, topping opponents by nine points per game.
+They're putting up 63.4 points per game, 214th in college basketball, and are giving up 54.4 per contest to rank 12th in college basketball.

 © 2023 Data Skrive.
 All rights reserved.